Zirkonium88/AWS/README.md

 ## Talks on AWS within our AWS UserGroup

 * Do you want to know how to make AWS AI/ML services available on IoT?
-Within our [AWS UserGroup in Hannover](https://www.meetup.com/de-DE/AWS-Usergroup-Hannover/) talked about [that](https://github.com/Zirkonium88/AWS/tree/master/Presentations/20190319_UserGroup_AI_on_IoT.pdf).
+Within our [AWS UserGroup in Hannover](https://www.meetup.com/de-DE/AWS-Usergroup-Hannover/) we talked about [that](https://github.com/Zirkonium88/AWS/tree/master/Presentations/20190319_UserGroup_AI_on_IoT.pdf).